JacksonKearl/cpython/README.rst

 It turns out that even the allocate-only reference implementation provided here has a 60% faster startup as compared to base CPython, and in some test cases has marginally better runtime performance as well.

-With a fully fleshed out allocator, I've seen 10% faster runtimes across the board, again as compared to base CPython.
+With a fully fleshed out allocator, I've seen the same 60% startup time increase, along with 10% faster runtimes across the board, again as compared to base CPython.

 How to plug malloc
 -------------------